hussainahmd/DSA/README.md

 # Data Structures
-This repo includes the practice material and implementation of data structures
+This repo includes the practice material and implementation of data structures.